 - Your volume of sales can vary dramatically over the course of the seasons.
 You may also want to crunch the numbers and look at how sales fluctuate throughout the year.
 Some businesses flourish in the summer, and others see sales skyrockets around the winter holidays.
 Examining these trends will help you predict when you’ll see cyclical dips and jumps in revenue, which can help you plan for budgeting.
 It can be helpful to allocate some of your funds to the time leading up to higher sales, to prepare your business for handling higher volumes.

-2. Determine Your Business Costs
+2. Calculate Your Business Costs

 Expenses have been the downfall of many enterprises, which is why tracking them is essential to developing a healthy small business budget.